 For moms, going back to school can mean moving forward

-After graduating in 2016, Cassie felt so empowered by her options with National that she went straight into her master’s degree, graduating in the spring of 2018.
+After graduating in 2016, Cassie felt so empowered by her options with National that she went straight into her master of arts in education, graduating in the spring of 2018.
 “I knew that I wanted to advance in the field of special education,” Cassie says, “so I committed to going straight through with my education.
 Because of National’s month-long courses, I earned two degrees and my credential in the time it takes most traditional college students to earn just their bachelor’s.”

 Upon graduating, Cassie could only rave about her time as a student.
 “I have had the best experience with National University, and I am so thankful to have had this option to obtain my degrees!”